 - protection galleries, similar to avalanche tunnels, are likely to protect communication routes when crossing corridors;

-- deformable screens and nets (Figure 9) can be placed lower on the slopes until they are close to the issues at stake; the most well-known case is the use of “submarine” type nets (used during the Second World War to prevent the penetration of ports by submarine vehicles) stretched between rigid poles and maintained by fusible carabiners; this device is thus calculated to resist an impact energy previously determined in the study of randomness and its propagation.
+- deformable wire-mesh (Figure 9) can be placed lower on the slopes until they are close to the issues at stake; the most well-known case is the use of “submarine” type nets (used during the Second World War to prevent the penetration of ports by submarine vehicles) stretched between rigid poles and maintained by fusible carabiners; this device is thus calculated to resist an impact energy previously determined in the study of randomness and its propagation.

 The appropriate responses to reduce the risks associated with rock instabilities are effective but often require a large budget.
 We cannot consider eliminating risk wherever it exists.
 The best protection is always based first on geological reconnaissance, then on preventive actions such as drainage or regular purging of unstable elements and on monitoring based on measurements when movements are detected.
 Such monitoring often triggers an alert with a road closure or evacuation of an inhabited area.